Spyke: Fictional character biography

+During his tenure with the X-Men, Spyke forgoes receiving special treatment from anyone at the school due to being Storm's nephew.
+Though he likes being an X-Man and thought of them as his family, Spyke at times acts selfishly and inconsiderate of others.

-After he and the other X-Men were discovered to be mutants, Spyke grew angry at how they were being treated.
-After drinking Pow-R8, an energy drink that was toxic to mutants who even come into contact with it, Spyke found out he could not retract or fully control his spikes.
-After seeing how cruelly he was treated because of his condition, Spyke joined the Morlocks (a group of mutants who could not "pass" for human and so were driven underground) because he wanted to fight for mutants who looked different from normal humans.
-Storm did not take this well and tried to convince Spyke to come back, but he refused.
+After he and the X-Men are publicly revealed as mutants in the third season, Spyke grows angry at how they are being treated.
+After drinking Pow-R8, an energy drink that is toxic to mutants, Spyke loses control of his powers, becoming unable to retract or control his spikes.
+After seeing how cruelly he is treated because of his condition, Spyke joins the Morlocks, a group of mutants who cannot "pass" for human and are forced to live underground.
+Storm tries to convince Spyke to come back to the X-Men, but he refuses.

-When Evan returned later in the series, he had mutated even further, and now most of his upper body was covered by armadillo-type bone-plates except for his face and below the waist, and with the new ability to heat up the bone spikes he creates.
-During this time, Spyke began using his powers to fight against humans who were attempting to commit hate crimes against the Morlocks and mutants in general.
-These actions eventually led to him being the target of a group of anti-mutant bigots, led by Duncan Matthews.
-Attacked with electrical mining guns, Spyke was cornered, but the Morlocks and X-Men stepped in and defeated Duncan and his accomplices, who were arrested by the police shortly after the battle was over.
-When Storm tried to persuade him once again to return to the institute, Spyke said the Morlocks needed him more and chose to remain with them.
+When Spyke returns in the fourth season, he has gained armadillo-like armor on his upper body and the new ability to ignite his spikes.
+Spyke begins using his powers to fight against humans who are attempting to commit hate crimes against the Morlocks and mutants in general.
+These actions eventually cause him to be targeted by a group of anti-mutant bigots led by Duncan Matthews.
+Spyke is cornered, but the Morlocks and X-Men step in and defeat Duncan and his accomplices, who are arrested.
+When Storm tries to persuade Spyke to return to the institute, he states that the Morlocks need him more and chooses to remain with them.

-He later helped out in destroying the Pyramids surfaced by Apocalypse.
-Spyke is last seen in a group photo with the future X-Men, the New Mutants and their unaffiliated allies.
+In the series finale, Spyke assists the X-Men in destroying Apocalypse's pyramids.
+He is last seen in a group photo with the future X-Men, the New Mutants, and their unaffiliated allies.
 In this photo, he is wearing the bottom half of his X-Men costume, which may mean he has finally returned to the X-Men.

 Powers and abilities

 Spyke can extend or retract bone spikes that grow inside his body.
 He may shoot them out or bring them out to grab and hold.
 He also needs to drink milk to replace the calcium that he loses when using his powers.
 His body also seals the wounds caused by projecting his spikes with no visible scarring.
 He is also an expert skateboarder, and has integrated his skateboarding prowess into battles.

-In the later episodes as his mutation evolved, Spyke gained the ability to heat up the ends of the spikes, increasing their damage potential, and his strength is almost twice that of an average human.
-He now also has protective plates form around his body, but is unable to retract them.
-He also gained the ability to extend small spikes on his feet to scale and stick to walls.
+In later episodes, Spyke gains the ability to ignite the ends of his spikes and scale walls by sticking his spikes into them.